-When securing Kubernetes workloads, two YAML blocks cause a lot of confusion: PodSecurityContext
+When securing Kubernetes workloads, two YAML blocks cause a lot of confusion: PodSecurityContext and ContainerSecurityContext.

 Both control how your containers run at the OS level—but they apply at different scopes and can overlap.